KelvinHere/Yoga_Milestone_4/README.md

 ### Custom Template Tags

-For convenience, when rendering the instructor sales page, I included a custom template tag that will deduct the current STIE_SALES_PERCENTAGE in settings.py, to display the total earned by the instructor after the websites cut.
+For convenience, when rendering the instructor sales page, I included a custom template tag that will deduct the current STIE_SALES_PERCENTAGE in the OrderLineItem model, to display the total earned by the instructor after the websites cut.
 This is located in [lessons.templatetags.site_utils.py](https://github.com/KelvinHere/Yoga_Milestone_4/blob/master/lessons/templatetags/site_utils.py) and registers the function as a filter with the decorator `@register.filter`.

 ### Home Page Features